jlozovei/me/_posts/en/2020-05-22-we-are-learning-vcs-wrong.md

 > As a curiosity, GitHub was launched 2008.

 Git is the most used VCS with no doubts; nowadays it's very uncommon to see a project using a different VCS.
-And we also have nice Git-based platforms, such as GitHub, GitLab and BitBucket.
+And we also have nice Git-based platforms, such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product).

 ### How to use Git?